On the Estimation of bivariate Conditional Transition Rates: Multi-state modelling framework

 \section{Multi-state modelling framework}

 Let $(\Omega,\mathcal{A},\mathbb{P})$ be a probability space with a filtration $\mathbb{F}=(\mathcal{F}_t)_{t \geq 0}$.
 We consider an individual with the state-process which describes the current state that the individual is in.
 This process is modelled as an adapted c\`{a}dl\`{a}g jump process on a finite state space $\mathcal{Z}$.
-Additionally, we set $Z$ to be continuous at $0$, i.e. $Z_{0-}:=Z_0$.
-When modelling these objects, we want to be able to describe past, presence, and future developments.
+When modelling these objects, we want to be able to describe past, present, and future developments.
 Thus, we assume that we are currently at time $s \geq 0$.
 So the time interval $[0,s]$ represents the past and the present, and the time interval $(s,\infty)$ represents the future.
 This time point $s$ is arbitrary but fixed throughout this paper.
 Based on $Z$ we define additional processes, first the state indicator processes $(I_i)_{i\in\mathcal{Z}}$ by

 and second the transition counting processes $(N_{ij})_{i,j\in\mathcal{Z}:i\neq j}$ by

 We generally assume that

 which in particular implies that $Z$ has almost surely no explosions.
 Let